spatialstatisticsupna/Scalable_Prediction/README.md

 The proposed methodology is applied to project male lung cancer and overall cancer (all sites) mortality data in the 7907 municipalities of continental Spain by considering three-year ahead predictions using the period 1991-2012 as reference.

-Please, note that the data used in this paper are subject to confidentiality agreements with the Spanish Statistical Office (INE), as we analyze cancer mortality data at the municipal level in Spain (NUTS4 level from the European nomenclature of territorial units for statistics).
+Please, note that data used in this paper are subject to confidentiality agreements with the Spanish Statistical Office (INE), as we analyze cancer mortality data at the municipal level in Spain (NUTS4 level from the European nomenclature of territorial units for statistics).

 However, we provide a simulated data of male lung cancer mortality counts, which have been modified in order to preserve the confidentiality of the original data.
 The data can be directly loaded in R through our package **bigDM** by using the command
 ```r